| ValuationBrief OverviewWhen the business is transferred as part of merger/demerger or amalgamation

 terminal value is then discounted back to the valuation date, normally using the

-The ultimate goal of market approach – exit value is to calculate the value
+same discount rate as applied to the forecast cash flow Exit Value The ultimate goal of market approach – exit value is to calculate the value

 of the asset at the end of the explicit cash flow forecast.
 However, the valuers